danmalcolm/BuildUp/README.md

     //   ...
     // }

-Note that generators are immutable and all extension mechanisms create new generators, leaving the originals unmodified:
+Note that generators are immutable - all extension mechanisms like the *Set* extension method above create new generators, leaving the originals unmodified.

 You might favour writing your own extension methods to define reusable setup behaviours: